 Simple machines make work easier.
 Loading heavy boxes is hard work, but an inclined plane or ramp makes the job less difficult.
 Levers, which are unbendable surfaces, work with a pivot or fulcrum to help lift heavy loads.
 A pulley also makes loads easier to lift.
 Wedges ease the job of prying materials apart.
 Scissors, pins, and nails are examples of wedges.
 A screw is a wedge and an inclined plane in spiral form.
 It helps to hold two surfaces together.
 Wheels and axles aid in moving people, animals, and objects.

-Research more about simple machines, then visit a playground to find examples of how these machines work so you can have a good time.
+Invite students to research more about simple machines, then visit a playground to find examples of how these machines work.
 Find a lever with a fulcrum that helps balance and lift you and a friend.
 Do you see an inclined plane?
 Notice the pulley you use to raise and lower the flag.
 Is there a wheel and axle somewhere on the playground?
-Sketch the playground with Crayola® Erasable Colored Pencils to show the simple machines you found.
+Students sketch the playground with Crayola® Erasable Colored Pencils to show the simple machines found.

-Use your imagination to design playground equipment to reflect your personality.
-Include at least two simple machines in your design.
+Students use their imaginations to design playground equipment to reflect their personalities.
+This can be done individually or in small groups.
+Encourage students to include at least two simple machines in the design.
 Here’s one way to make a pinwheel slide (wheel and axle and inclined plane).